reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 }
 ````

-In order to write a custom filter, we will create a class `CustomHeaderValidatorFilter` that extends a special filter `OncePerRequestFilter` created for this purpose.
+In order to write a custom filter, we create a class `CustomHeaderValidatorFilter` that extends a special filter `OncePerRequestFilter` created for this purpose.
 This makes sure that **our filter gets invoked only once for every request**.

 ````java